SassDoc/sassdoc.github.io/node/index.md

   <strong>Note:</strong> that's why you don't need a plugin to use SassDoc with <a href="{{ site.data.routes.gulp }}">Gulp</a>!
 </p>

+Find more examples and notes about the Stram API on the [Gulp](/gulp/#notes-on-sassdocs-stream-api) page.

 ## About glob

 The `source` parameter above can be a simple source directory, but also